facelessuser/backrefs/docs/src/markdown/refs.md

     `emod`, `ebase`, and `epres`.

 Exhaustive documentation on all these properties and their values is not currently provided.
-In general, we'll cover the syntax rules, and [special exceptions](#special-syntax-exceptions) to those rules for specific properties.
+In general, we'll cover the syntax rules, and [special short name handling](#property-short-names) to those rules for specific properties.
 Though we will outline all the values for General Category, we will not outline all of the valid values for the other properties.
 You can look at [Perl's Unicode property documentation][perl-uniprops] to get an idea of what values are appropriate for a given property, but keep in mind, syntax may vary from Perl's syntax.

 Unicode properties are specific to search patterns and can be used to specify a request to match all the characters in a specific Unicode property.
 Unicode properties can be used in byte strings, but the patterns will be restricted to the